-Program Mission
+Program/Activity Mission

-The Cultural Development Program has three main parts, Archaeology, Historic Preservation and the Council for the Development of French in Louisiana (CODOFIL).
-Together they administer statewide programs and provide technical assistance and education to survey and preserve Louisiana's historic buildings and sites, both historic and archaeological as well as objects that convey the state's rich heritage and French language.
+The Cultural Development Program has six main parts: Administrative, Archaeology, Historic Preservation, the Council for the Development of French in Louisiana (CODOFIL), the Louisiana Division of the Arts, and the Atchafalaya National Heritage Area (ANHA).
+Together they administer statewide programs and provide technical assistance and education to survey and preserve Louisiana's historic buildings and sites, both historic and archaeological, as well as objects that convey the state's rich heritage and French language.
+Thes programs support participation, education, development and promotion of excellence in the arts throughout the state as well.